Vision-and-Multimodal-Intelligence-Lab/LLM-Local-Deployment/README.md

 ### Prerequisites

-- API key (register to obtain your key)
+- API key (register to obtain your key, see Hackathon instructions)
 - `openai` Python package

 ### Installation